jade-chuapakdee/Time-to-Task/README.md

 - Display time.
 - Display the current task.
 - Ability to reprogram the board.
+- poratble, no need to connect with pc all the time

 **Topic to apply in this project**
 - GPIO